A NOTE ABOUT THIS ARTICLE

 You won’t like this answer.
 If you are unhappy with your 70 percent VA disability rating and want to appeal, be prepared for a long battle.
 Veterans disability appeals can take years.
 Veterans are regularly waiting 4-5 years to get their appeal before a Veterans Law Judge (VLJ).

 Yes.
 The VA disability compensation lawyers at Woods & Woods only charge if your appeal is successful.
 Our fee is 20% of back pay and case expenses.
-Be aware that many lawyers charge up to 33% of back pay for appeals!
-Woods & Woods never asks for money up front and we never touch any of your future benefits.
+Be aware that many lawyers charge up to 33% of back pay plus case expenses for appeals!
+Woods & Woods will never ask for money upfront and we never touch any of your future benefits.
 If your appeal is not successful, you pay our VA disability denial lawyers nothing – not even a penny.

 Talk to Our Veterans Disability Lawyers About Your 70% VA Rating